3coma3/btrfs-backup/README.md

 `retention`

 This associative array describes your *retention policy*.
 Basically you say how many snapshots you want to keep per discrete snapshot, different day, different week, different month and different year.
-More on this down this documentitc.
+More on this down this document.

 `weekstart`